-Orijen dry dog food receives the Advisor’s top rating of 5 stars.
+Orijen Dog Food (Canada) receives the Advisor’s top rating of 5 stars.

-Orijen Adult dog food was selected to represent the other products in the line for this review.
+Orijen Original was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Dry Dog Food